bathy/practice_test/README.md

 ## Problem 3 -- Algorithm

-**Problem background**: Cleave a protein in silico with various protease specificity When protease cleaves a protein, it typically has some kind of specificity. (if you are not familiar with protein, just treat it as an equivalent of a long string of letters, like: 'MMKRPQLHRMRQLAQTGSLGRTKPETAEFLGEDL', protease is an enzyme which cuts this sequence)
+**Problem background**: Cleave a protein in silico with various protease specificity.

+When protease cleaves a protein, it typically has some kind of specificity. (if you are not familiar with protein, just treat it as an equivalent of a long string of letters, like: 'MMKRPQLHRMRQLAQTGSLGRTKPETAEFLGEDL', protease is an enzyme which cuts this sequence)

 For example, if you have a protein with the sequence of 'MMKRPQLHRMRQLAQTGSLGRTKPETAEFLGEDL', and if you use trypsin as the protease (trypsin cleaves after K and after R), then it will create the following tryptic peptides after cleavage:

-'MMK / R / PQLHR / MR / QLAQTGSLGR / TK / PETAEFLGEDL' ('/' indicates cleavage sites)
+'MMK / R / PQLHR / MR / QLAQTGSLGR / TK / PETAEFLGEDL' ('/' indicates trypsin cleavage sites)
 Then you will have the following sequence generated: ['MMK', 'R', 'PQLHR', 'MR', 'QLAQTGSLGR', 'TK', 'PETAEFLGEDL' ]

 If you consider the more complex rule of trypsin cleavage, trypsin cleaves after K and R but will not cleave before a P (P is steric hindered), then it will create the following peptides:

-'MMK / RPQLHR / MR / QLAQTGSLGR / TKPETAEFLGEDL' ('/' indicates cleavage sites)
+'MMK / RPQLHR / MR / QLAQTGSLGR / TKPETAEFLGEDL' ('/' indicates trypsin cleavage sites)
 Then you will have the following sequence generated: ['MMK', 'RPQLHR', 'MR', 'QLAQTGSLGR', 'TKPETAEFLGEDL']

 Here is the full trypsin rule that we are going to use for this problem: